nikitavoloboev/data/docs/web/web-performance.md

 # [Web performance](https://developer.mozilla.org/en-US/docs/Learn/Performance)

 Use [WebPageTest](https://webpagetest.org/easy) to see web page performance.
+I personally love React with NextJS a lot and use it but am trying to explore [other solutions that are much leaner](https://twitter.com/slightlylate/status/1517163057780195331).

 ## Notes